mmoult/Classy-Compiler/docs/lang_guide.md

 type Bar = a: A
 ```

-To construct a type, all fields without default values must be provided.
+To construct an instance of the type, all fields without default values must be provided.
 For the example type `Foo`, a construction may look like:
 ```
 Foo (myA, myB)
 ```
-where myA is a value of type A and myB is a value of type B.
+where `myA` is a value of type `A` and `myB` is a value of type `B`.

 If `Foo` was defined with default values such as:
 ```
 type Foo = (a = 2, b = 3)
 ```
-then a void construction call may be used for Foo.
-As with regular functions, the fields may be provided anyway, or fields may be given in a different order if they have the correct labels (see [Functions](#functions)).
+then a void construction call may be used for `Foo`.
+As with regular functions, arguments will supercede default values and may be given in a different order if they have the correct labels (see [Functions](#functions)).

 Object members may be accessed by the dot notation or separated by a space.
 If `foo` is some instance of the previously defined type, Foo, then `foo.a` or `foo a` would give the value of `a` in `foo`.

 Methods can be defined for a type with a syntax similar to a regular function definition.
-Assuming that type `Dog` was previously defined, a function `makeNoise` can be defined as such:
+Assuming that type `Dog` was previously defined, a function `getName` can be defined as such:
 ```
-let Dog.makeNoise() = 0
+let Dog.getName() = this name
 ```

+The `this` keyword is used to access fields or methods of the instance the method is called on.

 In a method definition, the period dividing the type name and method name is necessary.
-However, the method can be accessed from the object in the same way that a field can be: Given some dog object, `fido`, the `makeNoise()` method can be called by either `fido.makeNoise()` or `fido makeNoise()`.
+However, when calling the method from the object, the period is optional.
+For example, given some dog object, `fido`, the `getName()` method can be called by either `fido.getName()` or `fido getName()`.

 ### Inheritance
 Subtyping may be specified using the `isa` keyword.
 Suppose that A is a subtype of some pre-defined type B. In A's declaration, this relationship could be represented as such: